 - Ensure that all learning interventions are presented in an interesting and effective manner.
 A coach or trainer must engage learners on an emotional level by connecting material with their real world experiences.
 He or she must prove the value of the skills, principles, and habits being taught.
 In addition, participants must be given an opportunity to experiment and practice with new learning in a safe environment.

 - Provide follow up support in the form of regular personal development goal setting or coaching meetings.
 This will help participants incorporate what they have learnt into their normal behaviour.
 Athletes who have a good coach develop faster and achieve more than those without.
 Ongoing learning support from a manager, coach, or mentor helps prevent learners from falling back into their old and comfortable ways of doing things.

 Appraisal systems are designed to fulfil the function of guiding self-development but an annual review is almost useless as a learning support mechanism.

 Sales managers have frequent one-on-one meetings with the those in their teams but usually these meetings are focused on getting short-term results rather than on self-development support.

 It may be necessary to arrange coaching or mentoring support from other people, either inside or outside an organisation.
 Realising a return on a sales training investment depends treating it as a project or process rather than an event or intervention.

 Like all good investments, success lies in the forethought, planning, and preparation.

 Article by Clive Miller

-If you are looking for sales training companies or the best sales training methods, we can help.
-Telephone +44 (0)1392 851500.
+If you are looking for the best sales training methods or sales training companies who can deliver what you need, telephone +44 (0)1392 851500.
 We will be pleased to discuss your needs or talk through some options.
-Alternatively Send email to email@example.com for a prompt reply or use the contact form here.
+Alternatively Send email to email@example.com or use the contact form here.